These are occupational and physical therapists’ favorite therapy toys and games for kids!

 We are also pros at determining the therapeutic benefits of toys and activities that may not have necessarily been meant for things like fine motor practice, hand strength, bilateral coordination and more.

-Here is a list of some of our favorite products and the developmental skill we might use them to promote.
+Here is a list of some of our favorite therapy toys and the developmental skill we might use them to promote.
 We hope this inspires you to think outside the box and recognize that promoting developmental skills in your child can be fun and playful!

 These games are awesome for promoting movement, strength, flexibility, hand-eye coordination, bilateral coordination, balance, and motor planning through movement!
 And the competition can get pretty fierce, which takes the movement fun to the next level!

-Games and Toys to Promote Fine Motor Skills
+Therapy Toys & Games to Promote Fine Motor Skills

 There are massive amounts of games on the market that promote fine motor skills.
 These are some of our favorites for promoting grasp, hand strength, finger opposition, hand-eye coordination, and grasp and release.